|A tram in Shanghai during the 1920s.|

 Then on December 1, 1975, all the tinkling and jingling, all the swaying and swinging came to a full stop – Tram Route 3 was replaced by Bus Route 93.
 From that day on in the next thirty years plus, urban Shanghai had no more sight of rails no more sound of bells.

 An old Shanghai tram displayed on Shanghai street

 Then on National Day 2009, the tram re-emerged in Shanghai, but with a twist.
 It lost one leg becoming a monorail, it runs fast than buses, it rings no bells, it opens no windows, it operates orderly, it moves steadily, its conductors are no longer casually ambling around and punching a hole in the ticket but all pose graciously like flight attendants, its drivers no longer allow you to monitor their performance from behind but position themselves stately as if were flight pilots.

 Tram in Shanghai, 2009

-The old Shanghai tram used to be the favourite urban transportation for the local residents from all walks of life, in particular the folks at the grassroots level, due to its high frequency, its low cost and its easiness to leap on and jump off board, while the reincarnated tram is more like to be designed for a planned VIP trip.
-It gains speed, gains efficiency, gains order, gains stability, but the lively dynamism, the social inclusion and the human touch seem to be somewhat missing.
+The old Shanghai tram used to be the favourite urban transportation for the local residents from all walks of life, in particular the folks at the grassroots level, due to its high frequency, its low cost and its easiness to leap on and jump off the board, while the reincarnated tram is more like to be designed for a planned VIP trip.
+It gains speed, gains efficiency, gains order, gains stability, but the lively dynamism, social inclusion and human touch seem to be somewhat missing.